induktio/thinker/Details.md

 * Multiply by the square root of the map size divided by the square root of a standard map size (56).
 * Multiply by faction specific TECHCOST modifier (higher values means slower progress).
 * Divide by Technology Discovery Rate set in alphax.txt (higher values means faster progress).
-* If Tech Stagnation is enabled, multiply by the amount set in `tech_stagnate_rate` option.
+* If Tech Stagnation is enabled, the cost is doubled unless a different rate is set in the options.
 * Count every other faction with commlink to the current faction who has the tech, while infiltrated factions count twice.
 Discount 5% for every point in this value.
 Maximum allowed discount from this step is 30%.
 Only infiltration gained using probe teams counts for the purposes of extra discount, the Empath Guild or Planetary Governor status is ignored in this step.
 * If `cheap_early_tech` is enabled, apply a decreasing discount from 60% to 0% until the first 16 techs are discovered.